suzannejmatthews/aosk/chapter2.md

 ![ws3](http://www.suzannejmatthews.com/images/aosk/chapter2/ws3.png)

-7. Try to find as many information as you can about the owner's activity on the internet.
+7. Try to find as many information as you can about the owner's activity on the Internet.

-Now that we found some information about our owner's searches on the internet, we will try to find some other unencrypted data.
+Now that we found some information about our owner's searches on the Internet, we will try to find some other unencrypted data.

 8. Go to the search tab and search for `smtp`.
 For this protocol we are more interested in the packets which contain `from/to`.
 Click on the `info` tab to sort the packets.